 Here’s the 30-second version.

 Super Bowl LI was the cleanest Super Bowl in history!
-With brands like Febreze, Mr. Clean and Tide all advertising, we were tempted to spend all night scrubbing our kitchen floors.
-Tide was back in the Game after a four-year break and the 2017 Tide Super Bowl commercial starred Patriots’ tight end Rob Gronkowski, NFL Legend Terry Bradshaw and Jeffrey Tambor, from “Transparent.”
+With brands like Febreze, Mr. Clean and Tide all advertising, we were tempted to spend the post-game show scrubbing our kitchen floors.
+Tide was back in the Game after a four-year break and the Tide Super Bowl commercial starred Patriots’ tight end Rob Gronkowski, NFL Legend Terry Bradshaw and Jeffrey Tambor, from “Transparent.”

 Watch “Inspiration Drops” here.
 Thirsty, anyone?